Angelina8120/LS-SOD/README.md

 ## Download dataset
-Download the following dataset and unzip them into `data` folder We conduct experiments on our proposed NTI dataset and a widely used dataset, DUTS-TE.
+Download the following dataset and unzip them into `data` folder We conduct experiments on our proposed LSPV-Test dataset and a widely used dataset, DUTS-TE.
 - [DUTS-TE](https://drive.google.com/file/d/1HgIOSQkQX8W8A3JvOYD5LB7hSotvukOz/view?usp=sharing)
-- LSPV dataset will be available upon acceptance of our manuscript.
+- Our proposed LSPV dataset will be available upon acceptance of our manuscript.
+Partial images and corresponding pixel-wise annotations from our constructed LSPV-Test can be downloaded on [Image] ([https://drive.google.com/file/d/1ivK2BCJN8B9UkX_Psf4WF5UcCyxFsTi3/view?usp=sharing](https://drive.google.com/file/d/1U9cj9YKYvN52fDigjJynEfeTTy5xQS-B/view?usp=sharing)) | [Mask](https://drive.google.com/file/d/1psN559P2RUdtcusYdb2fml_SoVUPcoNo/view?usp=sharing).

 ## Training
 Training code will be available upon acceptance of our manuscript.